arnauFreightos/technical_backend_wcn/README.md

 ## Environment Setup

-### Needed tools
+###  🐳 Needed tools

 1. [Install Docker](https://www.docker.com/get-started)
 2. Clone this project: `git clone https://github.com/arnauFreightos/technical_backend_wcn.git`
 3. Move to the project folder: `cd technical_backend_wcn`

-## Installation with makefile
+## 🛠️ (Option A) Installation with makefile for linux or WSL

-Step one (optional): If you don't have make instal make in linux or subsistem wsl for windows.
+Step one (optional): If you don't have instaled the package "make" for linux  , instal "make software" in linux or subsistem wsl for windows.

 1. sudo apt-get update
 2. sudo apt-get -y install make